Master of Arts in Counseling Psychology

-Our Master of Arts (M.A.) program offers three areas of concentration.
+Our Master of Arts (M.A.) program offers two areas of concentration.
 The number of credits required depends on the concentration you pursue.
 Concentrations include:

 Clinical Mental Health Counseling

 Our Clinical Mental Health Counseling concentration is a 90-quarter credit program.
-Upon completion, you will be prepared to apply for licensure as a Licensed Professional Counselor in Colorado and in many other states.
+Upon completion, you will be prepared to apply for licensure as a Licensed Professional Counselor in Colorado.
+If you want to pursue licensure in a state other than Colorado, contact the state’s Board of Education to determine whether the program meets licensure requirements.

 Curricula include foundational courses in psychopathology, ethics, human development, multicultural approaches to counseling theories, and much more.
 You will also get diverse, real-world training through our in-house clinic and other practicum and internship opportunities.